Slutsky equation: Example

 Rearrange the Slutsky equation to put the Hicksian derivative on the left-hand-side yields the substitution effect:

 Going back to the original Slutsky equation shows how the substitution and income effects add up to give the total effect of the price rise on quantity demanded:

 Thus, of the total decline of $.7w/p_1^2$ in quantity demanded when $p_1$ rises, 21/70 is from the substitution effect and 49/70 from the income effect.
-Good 1 is the good this consumer spends most of his income on ($p_1q_1 = .7w$), which is why the income effect is so large.
+The good one is the good this consumer spends most of his income on ($p_1q_1 = .7w$), which is why the income effect is so large.